 Collected molecules will appear here.
 Add from search or explore.

-Implements an MCP (Model Context Protocol) server that provides programmatic access to core Burp Suite functionalities via MCP.
+Provide an MCP (Model Context Protocol) server that exposes Burp Suite capabilities via a standardized programmatic interface for LLM agents/tools.

 Defensibility